 But, flexibility isn’t a panacea solving all organizational problems the way Ismail seems to think.
 Flexibility only comes at the expense of control.

 Many of the same things that create flexibility decrease the amount of control an organization has over its internal workings, its ability to ensure product quality and safety, and meeting customer expectations on a consistent basis.

 Like a petulant child railing against a bedtime, current fashion eschews control.
-Sometimes control is necessary and severe consequences ensue when control is too lax or lacking all together.
-Consider problems facing Uber as reports surface of drivers molesting passengers, killing a 6 year old girl, and stalking.
+Sometimes control is necessary and severe consequences ensue when control is too lax or lacking altogether.
+Consider problems facing Uber as reports surface of drivers molesting passengers, killing a 6-year-old girl, and stalking.
 Yeah, yeah.
 I know.
 The same thing could happen with cab drivers hired by a traditional cab company, but the vast number of part-time drivers necessary to meet Uber’s organizational promises to customers means the chances of some type of problem increase.
-And, in a traditional cab company, a supervisor sees the person everyday and has a better grasp on their character.
+And, in a traditional cab company, a supervisor sees the person every day and has a better grasp of their character.